 During a magnetic resonance imaging (MRI) scan, you lie in a strong magnetic field and radio-frequency waves are directed at your body.
 This produces detailed images of the inside of your body.

-At the centre of each hydrogen atom is an even smaller particle called a proton.
-Protons are very sensitive to magnetic fields.
+Most of the human body is made up of water molecules, which consist of hydrogen and oxygen atoms.
+At the centre of each hydrogen atom there is an even smaller particle called a proton.
+Protons are like tiny magnets and are very sensitive to magnetic fields.